As a business, you should regularly ask yourself how you are positioned in the market.

 No matter what your business is, I think you probably have some kind of customer service department.
 Your customers will contact this department and tell you what is wrong.
 This information, if you listen to it, will make you a better provider.
 This is free market research.
 The information is already there, all you need to do is harvest it.

-If you’re interested in more ideas on how to improve your business’ customer service levels, download our white paper, “10 Tips to Outstanding Customer Service”.
+If you're interested in more ideas on how to improve your business' customer service levels, read our tips on how to deliver outstanding customer service.